Looking for some culture but not sure where to start? Here are 10 of some of the world’s best artworks to inspire you.

 Wheat Field with Crows is one of Van Gogh’s last paintings and could be considered a harbinger of the artist’s tragic end.
 Through this work, you can grasp Van Gogh’s tormented, and almost delirious psychological character.
 A juxtaposition of painted layers comprise the dark, terrifying sky, and the flight of crows, whose ominous symbolism is well known, create an agonizing atmosphere.
 Visit the Van Gogh Museum in Amsterdam to admire this painting and capture all the genius of Van Gogh who, ironically, was incredibly brilliant at giving life to an absolutely banal scene, especially through the movement and rhythm of his brush strokes.

 Once again, New York!
 At the Metropolitan Museum of Art (aka “The Met”), you can drop in on Madame Gautreau, a young American girl so beautiful that John Singer Sargent did everything he could to have the privilege of painting her.
 At that time, the subject’s bare shoulders created were considered quite scandalous.
-Today Madame X is one of the MET’s most popular artworks.
+Today Madame X is one of the most popular artworks and a must-see at the Met.

 At the MoMA in New York, you’ll be able to see Salvador Dali’s The Persistence of Memory (commonly known as “soft watches”), a strange and intriguing painting.
 This iconic surrealist work evokes the inevitable reality of passing time and death.
 Dalì represents a once-real world in a Catalonia landscape that appears imaginary through its dreamlike character, a true representation of surrealism universe that is undoubtedly the most replicated.